jackmat/HockeyThesis/MasterThesis/CodeThesis/EvalCode/README_CarlesCode.txt

-	7.1.3 IntuitionToChooseGoodPlayers: It Shows Player perfomance metrics per Salary and Position 7.2TimeseriesModelling gives you an idea of which are the models arima models chosen for different players each one taking into account how many matches he has played (put in ranges) 7.3Accuracy of Metrics creates tables for the different accuracy metrics for different models in the diffrent datasets by subsetting all Players with more than 30 Games Played and selecting their first 5, and forecasting their next 1 with arima models
+	7.1.3 IntuitionToChooseGoodPlayers: It Shows Player perfomance metrics per Salary and Position 7.2TimeseriesModelling gives you an idea of which are the models arima models chosen for different players each one taking into account how many matches he has played (put in ranges) 7.3AccuracyofMetricsv2 creates tables for the different accuracy metrics for different models in the diffrent datasets by subsetting all Players all players possible combinations of 6 macthes and selecting their first 5, and forecasting their next 1 with arima models

 	All results are stored manually in C:\Users\Carles\Desktop\MasterThesis\ResultsPhotos